AI & Technology

 • Privacy Shield: EU-US data transfer compliance (for cloud features)

-A 2025 report by Citizen Lab found that only 23% of popular keyboard apps had undergone independent security audits.
-Those that did had 81% fewer reported security issues.
-Look for keyboards that publish audit results publicly – transparency matters.
+Nonetheless, Citizen Lab found in 2025 that only 23% of popular keyboard apps had undergone independent security audits.
+The ones that had?
+81% fewer reported security issues.
+Nevertheless, Find a keyboard that publishes its audit results publicly.
+Additionally, If they hide them, that tells you something.

 What Do Security Experts Say About AI Keyboard Safety?

-Security experts agree that AI keyboards from reputable companies with transparent privacy policies are generally safe, but recommend avoiding free keyboards with vague terms.
-A 2024 consensus statement from the International Information System Security Certification Consortium (ISC²) endorsed AI keyboards with proper encryption and local processing.
+Nonetheless, The expert consensus?
+Nevertheless, AI keyboards from reputable companies with clear privacy policies are generally safe.
+The real problem is free keyboards with vague, throwaway terms.
+A 2024 statement from the International Information System Security Certification Consortium (ISC²) endorsed keyboards with proper encryption and local processing — with the obvious caveat that not all keyboards are created equal.

-According to Bruce Schneier, renowned cryptographer and security expert, in his 2024 blog post: "The risk isn't AI keyboards themselves – it's poorly implemented ones.
-A well-designed AI keyboard with proper encryption is actually more secure than many traditional keyboards because it can detect and prevent certain types of attacks."
+"The risk isn't AI keyboards themselves — it's poorly implemented ones.
+A well-designed AI keyboard with proper encryption is actually more secure than many traditional keyboards because it can detect and prevent certain types of attacks." — Bruce Schneier, cryptographer and security expert (2024)

-Dr. Lorrie Cranor, Director of Carnegie Mellon's CyLab Security and Privacy Institute, stated in a 2025 interview: "We tested 30 keyboard apps and found that premium AI keyboards with clear privacy policies had security practices comparable to banking apps.
-The problem is the free keyboards with hidden data collection."
+"We tested 30 keyboard apps and found that premium AI keyboards with clear privacy policies had security practices comparable to banking apps.
+The problem is the free keyboards with hidden data collection." — Dr. Lorrie Cranor, Director of Carnegie Mellon's CyLab Security and Privacy Institute (2025)

 1. Choose Established Developers: Keyboards from companies with security track records